How the coronavirus has hit global sport - France 24

 Paris (AFP)

-The Milan-San Remo cycling one-day classic and the Alpine skiing World Cup finals were postponed on Friday, the latest high-profile sports events to be scratched from the international calendar due to the global spread of the deadly coronavirus.
+Basketball superstar LeBron James said he won't play if his Los Angeles Lakers have to hold games behind closed doors due to the coronavirus outbreak.

+"If I show up to the arena and there ain't no fans in the crowd, then I ain't playing.
+This ain't Europe," he said.

-AFP Sport looks at the effects on sport of the virus, which has killed 3,456 people while infecting more than 100,000 in 89 countries worldwide.
+AFP Sport looks at the effects on sport of the coronavirus, which at 1700GMT Saturday had killed 3,556 people while infecting more than 105,000 in 95 countries worldwide.

+-- LeBron James said he won't play if his Los Angeles Lakers have to hold games behind closed doors due to the outbreak.

+The NBA has reportedly told teams to look into strategies on how to play without fans in the arena amid concerns over the spreading virus.

 CYCLING

--- The spring classic Milan San-Remo, scheduled for March 21, was postponed on Friday, having only previously been cancelled three times since the inaugural edition in 1907.
+-- The spring classic Milan-San Remo, scheduled for March 21, was postponed, having only previously been cancelled three times since the inaugural edition in 1907.

--- The Strade Bianchi, the first big race of the Italian cycling season set for Saturday, has also been cancelled as has the Tirreno-Adriatico while teams such as Mitchelton, Ineos and Astana have pulled out of Sunday's Paris-Nice.
+-- The Strade Bianchi, the first big race of the Italian cycling season set for Saturday, was also cancelled along with the Tirreno-Adriatico while teams such as Mitchelton, Ineos and Astana have pulled out of Sunday's Paris-Nice.

 -- The UAE Tour's last two stages were abandoned with riders and teams subsequently quarantined in their Abu Dhabi hotels.
-The Gulf state announced six coronavirus cases linked to the event -- two Russians, two Italians, one German and a Colombian.
+The Gulf state announced eight coronavirus cases linked to the event -- four Italians, two Russians, one German and a Colombian.

 TOKYO OLYMPICS